cablehead/stacks/README.md

 ## Todo

+- Preference panel

+- Urls
+    - add code to auto-detect Urls
+    - wire up Microlink action

+- Theme: initialize theme to the system preference
+    - set a time limit when manually set

+- Editor capture should create an xs.add row: with parent set to the id the editor was triggered on: this should be merged version that's put on the clipboard

 - better cursor handling
     - dedicated focus handling when the filter changes
     - if the first item isn't selected and an item is added, move the cursor